BenjaminSchwenker/tbsw/README_X0.md

 ```
    # Do a calibration of the angle resolution
-   tbsw.x0imaging.X0Calibration.x0calibration(filelist=RootFileList_x0cali,imagefilename=imagefilename,caltag=x0caltag,steerfiles=steerfiles)
+   tbsw.x0imaging.X0Calibration.x0calibration(filelist=RootFileList_x0cali,imagefilename=imagefilename,caltag=caltag,steerfiles=steerfiles)
 ```

-The x0 calibration creates a new caltag at localDB/x0tag.
+The x0 calibration are stored in the directory localDB/caltag, which also contains the telescope calibration data base files.
 Just like the telescope calibration the x0 calibration step has to be done only once.
 Before proceeding with the x0imaging step one should check the quality of the calibration measurement.
 The fitted distributions, a self-consistency check and a visualization of the measurement areas can be found in workspace/results/x0calibrationDQM.
 As the radiation length calibration is an essential part of the radiation length measurement, you should always check if the fits have succeeded and whether the determined radiation length values in the self consistency plot match the expected values.
 In case of a faulty x/x0 calibration the subsequent radiation length images will be flawed as well!

 #5.
 X/X0 Images